ramar-work/ztable/README.md

 ### Simple

-To get busy using zhasher as a hash table, only the following functions are really needed.
+To get busy using ztable as a hash table, only the following functions are really needed.

 #### Initialization & Teardown